How to Navigate the Acting Industry: Essential Career Advice and Guidance for Actors

 Make sure to include an acting headshot as a separate file and ensure to reduce the file size.

-Enure that you label your CV and headshots with your full name and year.
+Label your CV and headshots with your full name and year.

-3: Self-Tape Guidelines
+4: Self-Tape Guidelines

 Don't worry about becoming the next Kubrick overnight.
 Filming your self-tape with a professional camera will naturally create a more professional-looking film, but it isn't essential.
 When self-taping, ensure the quality of any camera you use is clear and not grainy or blurry, and your video will instantly be more professional.